--Clean Your Everyday Carry Pistol in 5 Steps-
+Clean Your Everyday Pistol in Five Easy Steps

 For the armed citizen carrying a concealed weapon can bring both peace of mind and responsibility to maintain readiness of their skills but also their equipment.
 While our example is the Sig Sauer P365, the principles of pistol cleaning and maintenance apply to nearly every make, model, and action on the market.